Alfresco/docs-alfresco/governance-services/latest/install/zip.md

 Governance Services is installed by applying two AMP files to an existing Alfresco Content Services installation.

-The Governance Services distribution zip file contain the following AMP files:
+The Governance Services distribution zip file contain the following files:

 |alfresco-governance-services-enterprise-repo-11.153.amp|Contains Governance Services functionality that's applied to an existing Alfresco Content Services installation.|
 |alfresco-governance-services-enterprise-share-11.77.amp|Contains Governance Services functionality that's applied to an existing Alfresco Share installation.|

 > **Note:** Install the AMPs manually using the Module Management Tool (MMT), rather than using the `apply_amps` tool.

-1. Browse to the [Support Portal](http://support.alfresco.com){:target="_blank"} and download `alfresco-governance-services-enterprise-distribution-7.1.0.zip`, which contains the following files:
+1. Browse to the [Alfresco Nexus repository](https://nexus.alfresco.com/nexus/#nexus-search;gav~org.alfresco~alfresco-governance*~7.1.0~~) and download `alfresco-governance-services-enterprise-distribution-7.1.0.zip`, which contains the following files:

-    * alfresco-governance-services-enterprise-repo-11.153.amp
-    * alfresco-governance-services-enterprise-share-11.77.amp

 2. Stop the Alfresco Content Services server.

 3. Delete the `tomcat\webapps\alfresco` and `tomcat\webapps\share` folders in the Alfresco Content Services installation directory.